 The parameter STA_ID values between 2008 and 2044 are reserved.

 A non-AP STA shall not transmit an HE MU PPDU where the TXVECTOR parameter STA_ID includes more than one entry in the range 1 to 2007.

+NOTE—The parameter STA_ID is not present in PPDUs other than an HE MU PPDU.

-26.11.2 UPLINK_FLAG
+26.11.2 UL_MAY_DOZE_FLAG

-An HE STA transmitting an HE SU PPDU, HE ER SU PPDU or HE MU PPDU sets the TXVECTOR parameter UPLINK_FLAG as follows:
+An HE STA transmitting an HE SU PPDU, HE ER SU PPDU or HE MU PPDU sets the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG as follows:

-A STA transmitting an HE PPDU containing frames that are addressed to an AP shall set the TXVECTOR parameter UPLINK_FLAG to 1 unless the HE PPDU is an HE ER SU PPDU with the TXVECTOR parameter TXOP_DURATION set to UNSPECIFIED and contains an RTS or CTS frame in which case the STA may set the TXVECTOR parameter UPLINK_FLAG to 0.
+A STA transmitting an HE PPDU containing frames that are addressed to an AP shall set the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG to 1 unless the HE PPDU is an HE ER SU PPDU with the TXVECTOR parameter TXOP_DURATION set to UNSPECIFIED and contains an RTS or CTS frame in which case the STA may set the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG to 0.

-Otherwise, the HE STA shall set the TXVECTOR parameter UPLINK_FLAG to 0.
+Otherwise, the HE STA shall set the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG to 0.

 TGax Editor: Change the 3rd paragraph in 26.14.1 of P802.11ax D6.0 as follows: